Cloud Runtime Protection Overview for Modern Application Security Practices

 Cloud Runtime Protection is a key component of modern cloud security strategies.
 As organizations move applications and workloads to the cloud, protecting systems while they are actively running becomes essential.
 This article explains what cloud runtime protection is, why it matters today, recent developments, relevant regulations, and helpful tools for better cybersecurity management.

-Cloud Runtime Protection works by:
+How Cloud Runtime Protection Works

 • Monitoring system processes and application behavior